 Step 3 – Save up.

 You can’t ask how to get into real estate if you have no money.
-(Actually, you can, but that’s a topic for another time.)
+(Actually, there are many methods of how to save for a house)

 Seriously!
 So many people have money backwards!
 They either let themselves be all spendy once they start earning, OR they think when I have real money – that’s when I’ll save.